emm-jay-ahh/terminal_t1a3/README.md

 No actual errors will display; however, if you input the incorrect network, the results returned will be empty.
 Double-check the network and subnet and try again.

 Please also note that I have a 1-second timeout on un-returned packets.
 This is to avoid the tool from 'hanging' as it waits for a return packet that will never actually be returned.
-High network latency can cause a further issue in returning host IPs that are alive and have gone beyond the 1 second threshold.
+High network latency can cause a further issue in returning host IPs that are alive and have gone beyond the 1-second threshold.

 <br />

+### EXIT/QUIT

 To exit netwhack you can select and enter Quit/Exit or use the shortcut key [q]

+This will also work in the submenu and will exit the application

 ## Control Flow Diagram